notaryproject/notary/docs/command_reference.md

 $ notary key import <pemfile> --role <key_role> --gun <key_gun>
 ```

+The `--role` and `--gun` flags can be provided to specify a role and GUN to import the key to if that information is not already included in PEM headers.
+Note that for root and delegation keys, the `--gun` flag is ignored because these keys can be shared across GUNs.
-If no `--role` or `--gun` is given, notary will assume that the key is to be used for a delegation role.
+If no `--role` or `--gun` is given, notary will assume that the key is to be used for a delegation role, which will appear as a `delegation` key in commands such as `notary key list`.

 Moreover, it's possible for notary to import multiple keys contained in one PEM file, each separated into separate PEM blocks.

 For each key it attempts to import, notary will prompt for a passphrase so that the key can be encrypted at rest.